Are you visiting Rome for the first time? You must be incredibly excited, and also overwhelmed with the planning.

 The most popular day trip from Rome is usually to Ostia Antica, with Hadrian’s Villa and Villa d’Este being close contenders.
 Castel Gandolfo is another nice place to visit for a day, and you can easily explore the Castelli Romani (and go wine tasting) from there.
 If you are looking for something a bit lesser known, head to Viterbo, the main city of the Tuscia region.
 It’s a lovely small city with a beautifully preserved historical center and not a fraction of the crowds of Rome.

 Rome has many excellent hotel options.
 I recommend staying in the historic center (where Piazza Navona and the Pantheon are located, to be precise), Prati or Monti for easy access to the most famous attractions, and for more options for places to eat and go out for a drink.
 These areas are all well connected by public transportation.

 Here are some good options:

 - Polinari Rooms – it has comfortable rooms and it’s very close to the Vatican Museums.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - My Bed Vatican Museum – the best option in terms of location as it is right across the street from the museums.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Chester Suites – plush rooms in a great location.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Relais Monti – beautiful rooms and a fantastic location close to the Colosseum.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Domus Romana Hotel – a very good choice for families.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.